Format timestamps

 to a string in the local time zone.

-It then converts the record to JSON for demonstration purposes.
+It then converts the event to JSON for demonstration purposes.

 <Extension json>